Alexander Stirling Calder: Career

 In 1892, he returned to Philadelphia and began his career as a sculptor in earnest.
-His first major commission, won in a national competition, was for a larger-than-life-size statue of Dr. Samuel Gross (1895–97) for the National Mall in Washington, D.C.
-Calder replicated the pose of Dr. Gross from Eakins's 1875 painting The Gross Clinic.
-Another early commission was for a set of twelve larger-than-life-size statues of Presbyterian clergymen for the facade of the Witherspoon Building (1898–99) in Philadelphia.
+His first major commission, won in a national competition, was for the Samuel Gross statue for the National Mall in Washington, D.C.
+Another early commission was for a set of twelve statues of Presbyterian clergymen for the facade of the Witherspoon Building in Philadelphia.

-In 1906, he was elected into the National Academy of Design as an Associate member, and became a full member in 1913.
+He worked as an instructor in modeling at the Pennsylvania Museum School of Industrial Art from 1900 to 1906.
+In 1904, he won a silver medal at the World's Fair of 1904 in St. Louis, Missouri, for his statue of Philip François Renault.

+He suffered from tuberculosis and moved to Arizona in 1906 to recover his health.
+After his health recovered, he moved to Pasadena, California, and his family joined him.
 In Pasadena, he modeled architectural sculpture for the Throop Polytechnic Institute (now the California Institute of Technology).
-He returned to the east coast in 1910.
+He returned to the east coast in 1910 and settled in Croton-on-Hudson, New York.
+He taught at the National Academy of Design from 1910 to 1917 and was elected an academician in 1913.

-In 1912, he was named acting-chief (under Karl Bitter) of the sculpture program for the Panama-Pacific Exposition, a World's Fair to open in San Francisco, California, in February 1915.
-He obtained a studio in NYC and there employed the services of model Audrey Munson who posed for him – Star Maiden (1913–1915) – and a host of other artists.
+He was placed in charge of the sculpture program for the 1915 Panama-Pacific Exposition in San Francisco, California, after the death of Karl Bitter.
+He obtained a studio in New York City and employed the services of model Audrey Munson who posed for him as the model for the Star Maiden statue.
 For the exposition, Calder completed three massive sculpture groups, The Nations of the East and The Nations of the West, which crowned triumphal arches, and a fountain group, The Fountain of Energy.
-Following Bitter's sudden death in April 1915, Calder completed the Depew Memorial Fountain (1915–1919) in Indianapolis, Indiana.
+Following Bitter's sudden death in April 1915, Calder completed the Depew Memorial Fountain in Indianapolis, Indiana.